 My Brother’s Keeper

-My Brother’s Keeper reflects a battle between two brothers as they strive for supremacy and at the same time as they battle nature to survive.
+My Brother’s Keeper is an award-winning, psychological thriller encompassing a battle between two brothers as they strive for supremacy and at the same time as they battle nature to survive.
 The setting is a uninhabited island in the Java Sea that has become home to six castaways in the early days of WW2.
 They escape Singapore prior to the Japanese invasion, but never reach their destination.
 The protagonists, two brothers, battle for supremacy at the same time as they battle nature to survive.

 Fast paced and shocking; you will not want the story to end.